 - If your body has too few red blood cells, a condition called anemia, your doctor may recommend erythropoietin or darbepoetin, treatments that stimulate bone marrow to make red blood cells.
 You can get them by injection, which you can sometimes do on your own at home.
 If you get this treatment, your doctor will watch you to see if you have rashes, allergic reactions, and problems with blood pressure.

-Sometimes, breast cancer treatments can make your mouth or throat sore.
+Chemo, radiation, and some targeted therapies can make your mouth and throat sore.
+You might even notice sores, or “ulcers,” that can be red and swollen.
+This is called mucositis.
 Check with your doctor or dentist to see what can stop your pain.
+Some options include:

 - Ask your doctor about drugs to ease mouth soreness.